TamerTas/kubernetes/docs/proposals/config_data.md

 ### Environment Variables

-The component configuration workflow is given below:
+The container configuration workflow is given below:

 1. `ConfigData` object is created through the API server.
-2. New components using the `ConfigData` object are created.
+2. New containers using the `ConfigData` object are created.
 3. `ConfigData` object is retrieved using the downward API.
 4. `Data` key/value pairs of `ConfigData` will be exposed as environment variables (`EnvVarSource`).

 ### Mounted Volume

-The component configuration workflow is given below:
+The container configuration workflow is given below:

 1. `ConfigData` object is created through the API server.
-2. New components using the `ConfigData` object are created.
+2. New containers using the `ConfigData` object are created.
 3. `ConfigData` object is retrieved using the downward API.
 4. `ConfigData` will be mounted as a new volume (`ConfigDataVolumeSource`) where keys are file names and values are file contents.
 5. API server is watched for modifications to the object.